paranika06/noone/README.md

 # noone
-its my first werid one ..
+the first one are always weird ..